zegervdv/qmk_firmware/keyboards/nuphy/air75_v2/ansi/customizations.md

 - Default startup LED brightness set to zero and side led set to lowest brightness.
 This is because I don't use LEDs so I don't need to toggle them off when resetting the board or flashing new firmware.
 - 3ms debounce instead of 2ms (potential stability)
 - 3 sleep modes (inspired by @adi4086) - Toggle sleep mode button moved to `Fn + M + ]`.
   - Deep Sleep (NRF off, MCU off, LED off) - lowest power consumption.
 This is the default.
+Right indicator blinks green.
   - Light Sleep (NRF off, LED off) - no real reason to use this, but might wake up quicker.
+Right indicator blinks yellow.
   - No Sleep - for those that want their board to always be on...
+Right indicator blinks red.
 - Keyboard will never go to deep sleep in USB mode.
 This seems to cause issues on wake and I don't have a solution.
 I'm expecting that the device is powered and if it's not the keyboard would reset anyway.

 ## Fixes